Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 - Function: StartPath(traceName,const,cart)

-- Description: trajectory playback, the trajectory file is a Joint point.
-CR controller versions 3.5.2 and later support this command.
+- Description: trajectory playback (joint point in the trajectory file).
+CR controller versions 3.5.2 and above support this command.

   Users can query the running status of robots by obtaining RobotMode.
-  ROBOT_MODE_RUNNING indicates that the robot is in the track playback, ROBOT_MODE_IDLE indicates that the track playback is completed, and ROBOT_MODE_ERROR indicates alarm.
+  ROBOT_MODE_RUNNING indicates that the robot is in the trajectory playback, ROBOT_MODE_IDLE indicates that the trajectory playback is completed, and ROBOT_MODE_ERROR indicates alarm.

 - Parameters：